Ksrma/EHVI-HVI/README.md

 EHVI is an important concept in multi-objective Bayesian optimization.
 This is a Python implementation of our work in [1].
 This algorithm has a complexity of $\tilde{O}(n^{\frac{d}{3}})$ ($n$ is the number of points and $d$ is the number of objectives) for **exactly** computing EHVI for all $d\ge4$, which improves previously fastest implementation in [2] by $\tilde{O}(n^{\frac{d}{6}})$.
 The experimental results show significant advantages over [2] for $d\ge5$.

-Our implementation is also suitable for exactly computing $q$EHVI (multi-point version of EHVI) within the same time complexity and the gradient of EHVI by using the method in [3].
+Our implementation is also suitable for exactly computing $q\mathrm{EHVI}$ (multi-point version of EHVI) within the same time complexity and the gradient of EHVI by using the method in [3].

 # Technical Appendix
 The appendix provides proofs and experimental results of our work [1].